 Holley EFI Fuel System Kit for all Engines Equipped with a Terminator EFI System.

-Have you recently purchased one of the impressive new Terminator EFI Systems developed and produced by Holley for your carbureted Mustang or Bronco?
-If so, then you are going to need to look at this great fuel system option also provided by Holley.
-The new Holley (526-4) EFI Fuel System Kit was built for all Mustangs and Broncos that have been equipped with a new Terminator EFI System.
+Have you recently purchased one of the impressive new Terminator EFI Systems developed and produced by Holley for your carbureted Mustang, Bronco or C10?
+If so, you are going to need to look at this great fuel system option also provided by Holley.
+The new Holley (526-4) EFI Fuel System Kit was built for all Mustangs, Broncos and C10s that have been equipped with a new Terminator EFI System.